sooiee/the-white-orchard/README.md

 - **About Section**: Images of the venue interior showcasing the elegant atmosphere
 - **Icons**: Custom SVG icons for features section (consistent with brand aesthetic)

-- Professional photography would be commissioned
+- Professional photography planned for future updates
 - Images would showcase actual menu items and venue
 - Customer consent obtained for any testimonial photos